Italy: Antitrust Pioneer Continues to Break Ground on Theories of Harm

 Following the commitments, the case was closed without ascertaining any infringement.

 In October 2021, the AGCM launched an investigation to ascertain whether the Association of Pharmacists of Bari-Barletta-Andria-Trani and several pharmacies in the municipality of Altamura violated Article 101 of the TFEU for having agreed on discounts applicable to band A and C drugs and supplements.
-The Authority supported the applicability of Law No. 287/90 to pharmacies and the Association, due to the former falling under the definition of ‘undertaking’ and the latter under the definition of an ‘association of undertakings’.
+The Authority supported the applicability of Law No. 287/90 to pharmacies and the Association, due to the former falling under the definition of an ‘enterprise’ and the latter under the definition of an ‘association of enterprises’.
 Thus, promoting an understanding on the extent of applicable discounts would constitute a serious anticompetitive agreement because it would be aimed at eliminating price competition.
 The AGCM defined the relevant market as the retail distribution market for all types of drugs and parapharmaceutical products paid for directly by customers and sold in pharmacies in the municipality of Altamura.
 The criteria applied by the Authority in defining the geographically relevant market were: (1) the importance that consumers attach to the proximity of outlets; and (2) the practice under scrutiny being implemented by pharmacists operating in the municipality of Altamura.
-However, in December 2022, the Authority concluded that the documentation and information acquired during the investigation did not unequivocally make it possible to infer that during the meetings that took place from 2014 onward, in the presence of representatives of the Association, the attending pharmacies had established a pricing strategy.
-Moreover, the investigation revealed, that during the period in question, the prices and discounts applied by pharmacies in Altamura were not in line with each other.

 Finally, in February 2022, the Italian Council of State (CDS), which is the highest administrative court, revoked its previous rulings confirming fines imposed on five companies by the AGCM for participating in a medical oxygen cartel, as it found a manifest omission of facts and reasoning in the judgments and asked the AGCM to produce a set of documents acquired during the proceedings so it could re-examine the case.
 In the revocation judgments, the CDS affirmed that without providing any reason the previously issued judgments simply ruled out the idea that the companies had provided a plausible alternative explanation in relation to their actual conduct.
 This failure to consider the alternative explanations for the alleged anticompetitive agreement met the requirements for revocation of the challenged judgments under Article 395 of the Italian Code of Civil Procedure, as it deprived them of a logical and legal basis.
 The principle that failing to address a party’s relevant argument in an appeal proceeding may prejudice the validity of the final judgment, including that of a last-instance court, reflects the case law developed by Italian civil and administrative last-instance courts.
 By this token, these judgments clarified that a court reviewing complex antitrust conduct cannot refrain from exhaustively addressing a (relevant) argument or circumstance regarding a ‘plausible alternative explanation’ for anticompetitive behaviour.